Environmental Protection Agency (EPA).

 Some commenters suggested that EPA allow the National Work Group on Leak Detection Evaluations (NWGLDE) to act as an independent third party, since NWGLDE is involved in evaluating leak detection equipment.
 However, NWGLDE specifically does not make claims regarding material compatibility of leak detection equipment with biofuels, and it is unlikely to do so in the future.
-Therefore in today's final guidance, EPA is not including use of NWGLDE as an option to demonstrate compatibility.
+Therefore in today's final Start Printed Page 39099guidance, EPA is not including use of NWGLDE as an option to demonstrate compatibility.

 Some commenters did not think it is appropriate to allow implementing agencies to use other options because this would lead to a patchwork of compatibility standards across the country.
 EPA understands the difficulty for tank owners to keep up with UST requirements in 56 states.
 However, states' discretion is a hallmark of the UST program.
 Currently, 38 states have UST programs approved by EPA to operate in lieu of the Federal UST program.
 These 38 states with State Program Approval (SPA) may or may not rely on the recommendations in this guidance.
 EPA will continue to allow other options, as long as those options sufficiently protect human health and the environment.